The best ring lights for phones in 2021

 The best ring lights for phones are ideal for anyone who spends their time vlogging, streaming or engaging in video chats online — or just for taking awesome selfie photos.

 So, what exactly is a ring light?
 It’s simply an external lighting accessory with a circular, donut-like shape.
-One of the main characteristics of using one is that it produces a flattering light, particularly when shooting images or video of people, as it doesn't cast shadows on the face — something which can detract from a portrait or selfie.
+One of their main characteristics is that they produce a flattering light, particularly when shooting images or video of people, as they don't cast shadows on the face — something which can detract from a portrait or selfie.

 You'll often find them marketed as selfie lights or vlogging lights, but they all serve the same purpose — namely to produce a continuous, diffused light which flatters many different subjects.